bwogit/CI_PP4_Caiman_Cove/README.md

 ### Users
 1. As a User, I can Navigate the Site Easily and Intuitively:
-2. As a User, I can Efficiently Use the Navbar, Footer, and Social Media Icons
+2. As a User, I can intuitively Use the Navbar, Footer, and Social Media Icons
-3. As a User, I can access "Contact Us" type Page for enquiries or leave suggestions or coments
+3. As a User, I can access a Page for enquiries or leave suggestions or coments
 4. As a User, I can quickly Access Opening Hours and Essential Information email, phone, and social media.
 5. As a User, I can Choose date/times to make reservations
 6. As a User, I can mofify booking and select another date/time